 During Spring + Summer I’ve been watering my plant once every 7-10 days which allows the top layer to dry out between waterings.
 Check by sticking your finger in the potting mix; I wait until the top few centimetres is dry.
 Another way of checking is the weight of the pot — my inner pot feels light to pick up when the tradescantia needs watering.
 Always remove from the cache pot before watering so that the plant isn’t sitting in water.

 Tradescantia are pretty easy to grow plants that I find respond really well to regular fertilising during the Spring + Summer months though it is not essential.
-Feeding them once or twice a month with houseplant feed diluted to half the recommended strength works well for me.
+Feeding them once or twice a month with houseplant feed diluted to half the recommended strength works well for me when the plant is actively growing.
 Giving your plants a bit of additional support by way of nutrients + other elements will help to keep your houseplants robust + more resilient to pests.
 Just be sure to check if your potting mix has any sort of slow release fertiliser already in it — too much fertiliser is bad for your plants.
 You also don’t want to be fertilising immediately after repotting.
 More on that below…

 This plant is a fast grower!
 That means you will need to be prepared to give it some attention + quite possibly re-pot multiple times during the growing season.
 I’ve repotted once in the three months I have had it.
 Over Autumn + winter you can pretty much leave it alone but when it’s actively growing, you’ll want to be on root watch.
 Roots circling the bottom of the pot, or growing out of the drainage holes are all things to look for.